xiongye77/aws_sysops_tasks/README.md

 ![image](https://user-images.githubusercontent.com/36766101/191006257-d5b3b828-6800-4ec9-a42f-a8b0c56c15d4.png)

-A user pool is a user directory in Amazon Cognito.
-With a user pool, your users can sign in to your web or mobile app through Amazon Cognito.
+A user pool is a user directory in Amazon .
+With a user pool, your users can sign in to your web or mobile app through Amazon .
 Your users can also sign in through social identity providers like Google, Facebook, Amazon, or Apple, and through SAML identity providers.
 Whether your users sign in directly or through a third party, all members of the user pool have a directory profile that you can access through a Software Development Kit (SDK).
 ![image](https://github.com/xiongye77/aws_sysops_tasks/assets/36766101/f6d309fb-edce-40a7-a005-efdd5105a983)

 # AWS Cognito User pool and Identity pool